 How are the Daoist Energy gates similar to Yogic chakras?
 Did these two traditions arise from a common origin in Tibet?
 And do these subtle body centers correspond to points on our physical anatomy?

-If you are familiar with Yogic or Daoist energy systems, you know these are powerful tools to activate the spiritual body.
-As I practice both the Chinese and Indian systems every day, striking similarities and critical differences stand out.
-My innate curiosity somehow requires me to compare them.
+If you practice Yoga or Qigong, you already know the energy body is a powerful tool to activate the spirit.
+As I practice both systems, striking similarities and critical differences stand out.
+My innate curiosity invites me to compare them.
 Which system is best?
 Which one do YOU prefer?
-Which one will truly carry you to the flowering of your awareness most efficiently and elegantly?
-Ha ha!
+Was there a common source of both systems?
+Which one will best carry you to the flowering of your awareness efficiently and elegantly?
 That’s the question!
-My interest is drawn to the most ancient and powerful seed tradition rather than modern interpretations, which tend to be watered-down versions of something deeper.
-In that quest for the roots of Asian spiritual systems, we have many challenges.
+My interest is drawn to the most ancient and powerful seed tradition rather than more modern interpretations, which may be watered-down versions of something deeper.
+In our quest for the roots of Asian spiritual systems, we have many challenges.
+Ha Ha!

 Over the past 150 years, the concept of chakras, has seized the Western imagination more than virtually any other aspect of the vast yogic tradition.
 Yet, just like other practices from Sanskrit sources, the majority of Westerners totally fail to grasp the original concept of chakras and how to use them as a tool for spiritual development.
 Indian concepts also have been largely “Westernized” after the British colonization starting in the 1600’s, and more strongly after Indians became British subjects in 1858.
 So at this point it is nearly impossible to find any form of yoga in India not influenced by Euro-American ideas about it.
 Indeed almost all the teachings on yoga in India today exist in the English language.
 Surprisingly, most of our limited understanding of chakras comes from a flawed 1918 translation by John Woodroffe, of a text about chakras written in Sanskrit in 1577 by an Indian scholar named Pūrṇānanda Yati.
 Was it divinely revealed?
 What was his background?